leonchen83/redis-cluster-watchdog/README.md

-# redis-cluster-watchdog
+# Redis-cluster-watchdog

 `redis-cluster-watchdog` can pretend as a redis cluster node which accept `RCmb(Redis Cluster message bus)` message and play with redis cluster.

-# run an example
+# Run an example

-## create a redis cluster
+## Create a redis cluster

 ```java